Audio inputs on the case for ATEM Mini

 The two mono paths can now be seen in the audio menu of the software.

-The ATEM software panel shows the stereo channel split into two mono channels
+The stereo channel split into two mono channels can be seen in the ATEM software panel

 our recommendation